SanForgeStudio/LuaNodeEditor/README.md

 #

 <br/>
-<b>Lua Node Editor</b> is a powerful visual scripting tool that uses nodes to program visually by using it with the lua programming language.
-This tool is build originally to be used for the KZX Engine, however as it is also a powerfull tool to be used for other projects we decided to share the tool to github as an individual application.
+<b>Lua Node Editor</b> is a powerful visual scripting IDE tool that uses nodes to program visually by using it with the lua programming language.
+Our tool is unique and powerful in its own way as it can be used for major projects in the industry.
 <br/>